-Akin Gump’s appellate practice is nationally recognized as comprising exceptionally experienced and respected figures in the courtroom.
+Akin Gump’s appellate practice is nationally recognized as comprising exceptionally experienced and respected figures in the courtroom with “considerable strengths in Native American law” (Chambers USA 2017-18).
 Leading our Supreme Court/Appellate team in Indian law matters is Pratik Shah, who has argued 14 cases (prevailing in all but three) before the U.S. Supreme Court and has filed over 150 merits or certiorari-stage briefs in that Court.
 Mr. Shah has been ranked among the country’s top appellate litigators by a number of leading publications.
-He has been noted as “practicing before the highest court in the land on some of the most groundbreaking cases of the 21st century” (Washington Business Journal) and recognized as “one of the brightest and most personable members of the appellate bar” with “complete mastery of the facts and law of a case” (Chambers USA 2016-17).
+He has been noted as “practicing before the highest court in the land on some of the most groundbreaking cases of the 21st century” (Washington Business Journal) and recognized as “incredibly intelligent with a total command of appellate issues,” particularly for his “for expertise in Native American law” (Chambers USA 2018).

 Mr. Shah has extensive experience in Supreme Court and appellate matters involving Indian tribes.
 During his tenure as an Assistant to the Solicitor General in U.S. Department of Justice, Mr. Shah received the Environment and Natural Resources Division’s “Special Commendation” for his work on American Indian cases.
 Since joining Akin Gump, Mr. Shah has successfully handled numerous federal court appeals on behalf of Indian tribes (including three consecutive Ninth Circuit victories), and recently argued another U.S. Supreme Court case in a constitutional separation-of-powers case relating to tribal trust status of certain property (2017 Term).